Edwin St Hill practising in Australia in 1930-31 (Image: National Library of Australia)

 Lowerhouse were evidently happy with their new professional; St Hill signed an extension to his contract for another two years at some point during 1931.
 At the end of the season, the return of Constantine, Francis and St Hill to the West Indies was covered in the Burnley News: they travelled to Bristol at the end of the season to travel home.
 The Burnley News hoped that St Hill “will have a happy meeting with Mrs St Hill”.

-When St Hill and Constantine arrived back in Trinidad, a large crowd greeted them.
+When St Hill and Constantine arrived back in Trinidad and Tobago, a large crowd greeted them.
 Interviewed about his experiences in England by a correspondent of the Port of Spain Gazette (an interview reproduced in the Burnley Express), St Hill had a lot to say and had clearly enjoyed his experiences.
 He discussed some of the differences with cricket in Trinidad, including the sodden grounds at the start of the season, and the behaviour of the ball through the air and off damp pitches.
 Discussing his best performances, his modesty comes through; the report stated: “‘I feel I have been a success in the League,’ he said diffidently when asked about himself.”
 But he suggested he had struggled until late in the season to adjust to batting in England.
 Of his reception, St Hill said: “I received quite a good reception from the crowd witnessing the League matches.
 They are a very nice and appreciative people and they delight in bright cricket.
 I looked forward quite a lot to my return home.
 It was quite cold when we left but I have two more years to spend with Lowerhouse and I am hoping to renew my contract.”
 He revealed that he spent a lot of time with Constantine, who lived just seven miles away, and hoped to travel to watch the Intercolonial Tournament in Barbados in January 1932 (he would not have been able to play as he was now a professional cricketer).
 St Hill added: “I am decidedly not averse to playing for the West Indies in England [in 1933], but according to my contract Lowerhouse will have to consent to my service being given to the West Indies.
 He also denied a rumour that the East Lancashire club had tried to sign him for 1932 and revealed that his nickname in Lowerhouse was “Teddy”, although he was not sure where it came from.

 Edwin and Iris St Hill photographed outside their home in Burnley in 1932